xebia/essentials/acceptance-criteria.md

 ### Application

-When defining your acceptance criteria, think about the "What": What should it do?
+When defining your acceptance criteria, think about the “What”: What should it do?
 Not: how should it be done.
 The How is about implementing the feature.
 We're searching for What it should do in terms of business functionality.